mggg-states/CO-shapefiles/README.md

 * `2MOREVAP`: Two or more races, non-hispanic, voting age population

 ## Projection
-These shapefiles use a NAD83/UTM zone 13N projection (EPSG: 2957).
+This shapefile uses a NAD83/UTM zone 13N projection (EPSG: 2957).

 ## Rating
 We give this shapefile an A rating.
 All data was obtained from the state government and was processed by MGGG collaborators.
 It was audited by MGGG staff.